skip to main content

 Abstract

-Background: Critical care nurses play a central role in pain management; however, persistent gaps in knowledge and competency continue to affect patient outcomes globally, including in Saudi Arabia.
+Background: Critical care nurses play a central role in pain management; however, persistent knowledge and competency gaps continue to affect patient outcomes globally, including in Saudi Arabia.
 Despite the growing adoption of e-learning in nursing education, no context-specific, expert-validated module exists for critical care pain management in this context.

 Methods: A three-round modified Delphi technique was employed.
-An initial needs assessment was conducted through a literature review and input from an expert focus group, then refined over three rounds with a panel of five multidisciplinary critical care specialists (7–23 years of experience).
+An initial needs assessment was conducted through a literature review and expert focus group input.
+It was then refined over three rounds with a panel of five multidisciplinary critical care specialists with 7 to 23 years of experience.
 Experts rated content relevance on a four-point scale.
-Content validity was assessed using the Content Validity Ratio (CVR) and Content Validity Index (CVI), with retention thresholds set at CVR ≥ 0.99 and I-CVI ≥ 0.80.
+Content validity was assessed using the Content Validity Ratio (CVR) and the Content Validity Index (CVI), with retention thresholds set at CVR ≥ 0.99 and I-CVI ≥ 0.80.

-Results: The Delphi process achieved 100% response retention across all rounds.
+Results: The Delphi process achieved 100% of retention across all rounds.
 Of the 25 initial content items, 24 met the CVR and I-CVI cutoffs (CVR = 1.00, I-CVI = 1.00) and were retained.
-One item, “Non-pharmacological interventions,” did not meet the CVR cutoff (CVR = 0.60) and was excluded.
+One item, “Non-pharmacological interventions” (CVR = 0.60), was excluded.
 The final curriculum comprised six modules totaling 2.5 hours, covering pain basics and assessment; clinical aspects of pain; pharmacological management; interdisciplinary practice; case-based application; and assessment of knowledge and skills.
 New items suggested by the experts and included in the final curriculum were risk stratification, complication monitoring, and documentation protocols.
 The final scale-level CVI was 1.00.

-Conclusion: This Delphi study produced an expert-validated, content-valid e-learning module on critical care pain management.
+Conclusion: This Delphi study produced an expert- and content-validated e-learning module on critical care pain management.
 Although strong content validity was established, the small panel size and single-region representation limit generalizability.
-Following pilot testing and outcomes evaluation, this e-learning module may be used as an effective educational intervention to improve knowledge and potentially clinical practice related to pain management.
+Following pilot testing and outcome evaluation, this e-module could be used as an effective educational intervention to improve knowledge and potentially clinical practice related to pain management.

-Keywords: Critical care nursing; Delphi method; e-learning; pain management; Saudi Arabia
+Keywords: Critical care nursing; Delphi technique; e-learning; pain management; Saudi Arabia

 Article Metrics: